mknittig/express-roles-authorization/README.md

 * `config` (Object):
     * `permissionsMapFile` (String): Path to the json file with the permission mapping.
     * `permissionsMap` (Object, alternative to permissionsMapFile): Javascript object with the permission mapping.
+    * `rolesProperty` (String): Property which contains the roles in the user object.
     * `authenticationFunction` (Function): Callback to be called for authentication handling.
 Handle authentication errors.
         * `req` (express.Request): *express* Request object.
         * `res` (express.Response): *express* Response object.
         * `next` (express.Next): *express* Next object.
         * `callback` (Function): Returns a callback with the roles of the user.
 Signature: `callback(err, roles) => void`.
             * `err` (Error): return an Error if if an error occurred, otherwise yield `null` here.
-            * `roles` (Array): returns an array with all roles of the authenticated user. null or undefined for unauthenticated user.
+            * `user` (Object): returns the user object with contains the roles accessed via the `rolesProperty`. roles are null or undefined for unauthenticated user.

 ## Contributing